vlad21591/ML-DataScience-Project/README.md

 Random Forest -- Accuracy: 0.852, Precision: 0.85, Recall:0.919, Latency: 0ms

-The random forest model will predict with the accuracy of 85.2% and precision of 85% with the give paramters if the subject will be diagnosed a heart condition.
+The random forest model will predict with the accuracy of 85.2% and precision of 85% with the given parameters if the subject will be diagnosed a heart condition.

 ## Data Science:
 Introduction: